Voter suppression in the United States: 1980s

-Modern examples
+2000s

 2002 New Hampshire Senate election phone jamming scandal

 In the 2002 New Hampshire Senate election phone jamming scandal, Republican officials attempted to reduce the number of Democratic voters by paying professional telemarketers in Idaho to make repeated hang-up calls to the telephone numbers used by the Democratic Party's ride-to-the-polls phone lines on election day.
 By tying up the lines, voters seeking rides from the Democratic Party would have more difficulty reaching the party to ask for transportation to and from their polling places.

 2004 presidential election

 Allegations surfaced in several states that a private group, Voters Outreach of America, which had been empowered by the individual states, had collected and submitted Republican voter registration forms while inappropriately discarding voter registration forms where the new voter had chosen to register with the Democratic Party.
 Such people would believe they had registered to vote, and would only discover on election day that they were not registered and could not cast a ballot.

 Michigan Republican state legislator John Pappageorge was quoted as saying, "If we do not suppress the Detroit vote, we're going to have a tough time in this election."

+Similarly, in Ohio, issues were highlighted in a report by ranking chair of the House Judiciary Committee John Conyers.
+A federal court found that some of the voter suppression tactics used by Ken Blackwell were illegal, and against the Help America Vote Act.
+The report also identified attempts to dissuade voters, by having long queues in those wards which were leaning towards Kerry.
+Tactics employed included reducing the number of voting machines in those wards, and excessive challenging of voters.
+It was estimated that tens- or hundreds of thousands of voters were suppressed in these ways, which is comparable by the margin of victory for Bush in that state.

 In 2006, four employees of candidate John Kerry's campaign were convicted of slashing the tires of 25 vans rented by the Wisconsin state Republican Party which were to be used for driving Republican voters and monitors to the polls on Election Day 2004.
 They received jail terms of four to six months.
 At the campaign workers' sentencing, Judge Michael B. Brennan told the defendants, "Voter suppression has no place in our country.
 Your crime took away that right to vote for some citizens."